psadda/crumsort-cpp/README.md

 - [ ] Support nontrivial types (requires removing uses of `memcpy`, `memmove`, `memset`)
 - [ ] Support non-default-constructible types
 - [ ] Support move only types
+- [ ] Use a less-than predicate instead of a greater-than predicate

 License
 -------